-25.1 All notices under the Contract must be in writing and are considered effective on the Working Day of delivery as long as they are delivered before 5:00pm on a Working Day.
-Otherwise the notice is effective
+- 1. All notices under the Contract must be in writing and are considered effective on the Working Day of delivery as long as they are delivered before 5:00pm on a Working Day.
+Otherwise the notice is effective on the next Working Day.
+An email is effective at 9:00am on the first Working Day after sending unless an error message is received. - 2.
+Notices to CCS must be sent to the CCS Authorised Representative's address or email address indicated on the Platform.

-- on the next Working Day.
-An email is effective at 9:00am on the first Working Day after sending unless an error message is received. - 25.2 Notices to CCS must be sent to the CCS Authorised Representative's address or email address indicated on the Platform. - 25.3 Notices to the Buyer must be sent to the Buyer Authorised Representative's address or email address in the Order Form. - 25.4 This Clause does not apply to the service of legal proceedings or any documents in any legal action, arbitration or dispute resolution.
+- 3. Notices to the Buyer must be sent to the Buyer Authorised Representative's address or email address in the Order Form. - 4.
+This Clause does not apply to the service of legal proceedings or any documents in any legal action, arbitration or dispute resolution.

-26. Dealing with claims
+5. Dealing with claims

-- 26.1 If a Beneficiary is notified of a Claim then it must notify the Indemnifier as soon as reasonably practical and no later than 10 Working Days. - 26.2 At the Indemnifier's cost the Beneficiary must both: - (a) allow the Indemnifier to conduct all negotiations and proceedings to do with a Claim; and - (b) give the Indemnifier reasonable assistance with the claim if requested. - 26.3 The Beneficiary must not make admissions about the Claim without the prior written consent of the Indemnifier which can not be unreasonably withheld or delayed. - 26.4 The Indemnifier must consider and defend the Claim diligently using competent legal advisors and in a way that does not damage the Beneficiary's reputation. - 26.5 The Indemnifier must not settle or compromise any Claim without the Beneficiary's prior written consent which it must not unreasonably withhold or delay. - 26.6 Each Beneficiary must take all reasonable steps to minimise and mitigate any losses that it suffers because of the Claim. - 26.7 If the Indemnifier pays the Beneficiary money under an indemnity and the Beneficiary later recovers money which is directly related to the Claim, the Beneficiary must immediately repay the Indemnifier the lesser of either: - (a) the sum recovered minus any legitimate amount spent by the Beneficiary when recovering this money; or - (b) the amount the Indemnifier paid the Beneficiary for the Claim.
+- 1. If a Beneficiary is notified of a Claim then it must notify the Indemnifier as soon as reasonably practical and no later than 10 Working Days. - 2.
+At the Indemnifier's cost the Beneficiary must both: - 1. allow the Indemnifier to conduct all negotiations and proceedings to do with a Claim; and - 2. give the Indemnifier reasonable assistance with the claim if requested. - The Beneficiary must not make admissions about the Claim without the prior written consent of the Indemnifier which can not be unreasonably withheld or delayed. - 2.
+The Indemnifier must consider and defend the Claim diligently using competent legal advisors and in a way that does not damage the Beneficiary's reputation. - 3.
+The Indemnifier must not settle or compromise any Claim without the Beneficiary's prior written consent which it must not unreasonably withhold or delay. - 4.
+Each Beneficiary must take all reasonable steps to minimise and mitigate any losses that it suffers because of the Claim. - 5.
+If the Indemnifier pays the Beneficiary money under an indemnity and the Beneficiary later recovers money which is directly related to the Claim, the Beneficiary must immediately repay the Indemnifier the lesser of either: - 1. the sum recovered minus any legitimate amount spent by the Beneficiary when recovering this money; or - 2. the amount the Indemnifier paid the Beneficiary for the Claim.

-27. Preventing fraud, bribery and corruption
+3. Preventing fraud, bribery and corruption